Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection

-To data, only Qi \et \cite{qi2018learning} have used GAT architecture that consider subsidiary relations for HOI detection.
-Their graph parsing neural net (GPNN) creates nodes and edge from visual features.
-The graph structure is set by an adjacency matrix and message updates leverage attention mechanisms via a weighted sum of the messages of the other nodes.
+To data, only Qi \et \cite{qi2018learning} have used GAT architecture for HOI detection.
+Their method (GPNN) creates nodes and edges from visual features.
+The graph structure is set by an adjacency matrix and features is updated by a weighted sum of the messages of the other nodes.
 Finally, a node readout function is used for interaction inference.
-Our method is similar, but different.
-First, as illustrated in Fig. \ref{fig:graph_inference}, instead of using single graph our model uses a novel parallel dual-attention graph architecture which also takes semantic cues into account.
-Furthermore, we identify spatial features as critical in the final inference step.
-Second, we also leverage a simpler but more effective node features updating mechanism.
-A final difference is that in \cite{qi2018learning}, Qi \et use a node readout function to \textit{separately} infer actions for each node.
-We find it more reasonable to jointly infer actions with the combined features of the human and object; as such, we use an edge readout function (Eq.
-14) to infer the interaction from the edges connected to the human.
-Overall, our model outperforms GPNN by a great margin on the HICO-DET dataset as shown in table \ref{tbl:mAP}.
+Our method is similar, but different. \textbf{First}, as illustrated in Fig. \ref{fig:graph_inference}, instead of using single graph our model uses a novel parallel dual-attention graph architecture which also takes semantic cues into account.
+Furthermore, we identify spatial features as critical in the final inference step. \textbf{Second}, we leverage a simpler but more effective node features updating mechanism without multiple iterations using in \cite{qi2018learning}.
+A \textbf{final} difference is that in \cite{qi2018learning}, Qi \et use a node readout function to \textit{separately} infer actions for each node.
+We find it more reasonable to jointly infer actions with the combined features of the human and object; as such, we use an edge readout function (Eqtn. \ref{eqtn:actionScore}) to infer the interaction from the edges connected to the human.
+Overall, our model outperforms GPNN by a great margin on both datasets.

-\section{Visual-Semantic Graph Attention Network}
+\section{VISUAL-SEMANTIC GRAPH ATTENTION NETWORK}

-In this section, we first define graphs and then describe the visual and semantic instantiations, attention mechanisms, fusion step, inference, training, and implementation details.
+In this section, we first define graphs and then describe the contextual features and our VS-GATs.